PrepTempo

 Omitting prospectus (Rule 482)

-A fund advertisement legally deemed a prospectus that may show standardized performance but omits most prospectus detail and cannot include a purchase application.
+A fund ad deemed a prospectus that may show standardized performance but omits most prospectus detail.

-A short-form prospectus under Rule 498 covering a fund's objectives, fees, risks, and performance, permitted when the statutory prospectus is available online and on request.
+Short-form prospectus permitted when the full prospectus is available online and on request.

 Statement of Additional Information (SAI)

-A supplemental fund disclosure document with expanded financial and operational detail, provided free upon request.
+Supplemental fund disclosure document provided free on request.

 Fair and balanced standard